SansGuidon/bookmarks/README.md

 * [Brian Kelly](https://morethancoding.com/2013/03/12/ux-then-architecture-then-tools/) - (2013) UX, Then Architecture, Then Tools
 * [Brian Kelly](https://morethancoding.com/2012/10/24/the-web-apis-you-use-will-fail/) - (2012) The Web APIs You Use Will Fail
 * [Brian Kelly](https://www.datawire.io/using-fallacies-of-distributed-computing-to-build-resilient-microservices/) - Building Resilient Microservices from the Fallacies of Distributed Computing
+* [Queues](http://queues.io/) - Job queues, message queues and other queues listed and compared in one place

 # Art
 * [Pierre Debatty](http://www.pierredebatty.be/) - art of Pierre Debatty, a belgian painter